davidlin001/flow_sims/README.md

 2. FVM - SIMPLE algorithm with finite volume discretization [3,4,5]

 Figures:
-* Each folder contains solves for pressure and velocity fields along with corresponding graphing functions
+* Each folder contains solvers for pressure and velocity fields along with corresponding graphing functions
 * performance_analysis.ipynb: Template code for velocity profile and runtime graphs.

 References: